Relocation expenses reimbursed No

-Physical Demands: The work requires lengthy periods of standing. walking, bending, and stooping, reaching, and lifting moderately heavy (up to 50 pounds) unassisted and heavier items with the assistance of others or with the use of a lifting device.
+Physical Demands: The work requires lengthy periods of standing, walking, bending and stooping and reaching and lifting moderately heavy (up to 50 pounds) unassisted and heavier items with the assistance of others or with the use of of a lifting device.
 Climbs ladders to prune or trim shrubs or trees.
-Performs work from an aerial lift.
-As an essential employee, is often required to work longer hours without adequate notice due to unanticipated events or schedule changes.
+Works from an aerial lift.
+As an essential employee its often required to work longer hours without adequate notice due to unanticipated events or schedule changes.
 Motor vehicle operation requires moderate physical effort in turning, backing, and controlling vehicles which carry heavy loads in confined areas with close tolerances.

-Working Conditions: Incumbent is required to work outdoors and indoors in all types of weather and is subject to discomfort from heat, humidity, and cold.
-Clothing may become soiled from chemicals, dirt, and medium generated from tree pruning or removal process, etc. Incumbent is frequently exposed to the possibility of cuts, bruises, and burns, and broken bones.
+Working Conditions: Incumbent is required to work outdoors and indoors in all types of weather and is subject to discomfort from heat, humidity and cold.
+Clothing may become soiled from chemicals, salt, and medium generated from tree pruning or removal process.
+Incumbent is frequently exposed to the possibility of cuts, bruises, burns, and broken bones.
 Incumbent is subject to fumes, dust, and residue generated by power tools and chemical sprays and dust.
-The work requires wearing protective equipment and clothing and may experience discomfort while wearing same.
+The work requires wearing protective equipment and clothing, incumbent may experience discomfort while wearing protective equipment and clothing.

 The National Park Service has determined that the duties of this position are suitable for telework only during an emergency or natural disaster.

 If you are unable to apply online or need to fax a document that you do not have in electronic form, view the following link for information regarding an Alternate Application.
 Click the following link for more information, https://help.usastaffing.gov/Apply/index.php?title=Alternate_Application_Information.

 You will be evaluated for this job based on how well you meet the qualifications above.